ZipCodeCore/FinalProjects-Hosting/Notes.md

 npm run java:docker

-docker-compose -f src/main/docker/app.yml up
+docker-compose -f src/main/docker/app.yml up -d
 ```

 The NPM command did a build and created the jar.
 The `docker-compose` did the launch of the tasks needed for the project.
+The `-d` brings the project up in daemon mode.